Effect of Population Imbalance on Vortex Mass in Superfluid Fermi Gases: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper we extended the calculation of the vortex mass developed in Ref.~\citep{levrouw2025pra} to the case of a population-imbalanced superfluid.
+In this paper, we extended the calculation of the vortex mass developed in Ref.~\citep{levrouw2025pra} to the case of a population-imbalanced superfluid.
 To the best of our knowledge, the impact of imbalance on the vortex mass has not been considered in other theoretical approaches.
+We made use of an effective field description for superfluid Fermi gases along the BEC--BCS crossover, a framework that comes with an inherent limited range of validity.
+While we applied it across the full temperature and crossover regime, results at low temperature on the BCS side should be understood as qualitative rather than quantitative.
+Also, some effects are not accounted for, such as de CdGM states, which should give an extra local contribution which may lead to a quantitative correction on the BCS side.
+However, as argued in Ref.~\citep{levrouw2025pra}, this would not change the order of magnitude of the vortex mass.

 We found that to analyze the effect of imbalance, it is essential to consider the interplay with the temperature.
 At low temperatures, the vortex mass increases with imbalance.
 At temperature zero, this increase is only local and does not change the order of magnitude of the vortex mass.
 However, at small but nonzero temperatures, the vortex mass can be significantly increased.
 On the other hand, at larger temperatures, and particularly when approaching criticality, the vortex mass decreases as the imbalance is increased.

-These estimates can guide future experiments towards parameter regimes in which it would be easier to observe the vortex mass.
+These estimates can guide future experiments toward parameter regimes in which it would be easier to observe the vortex mass.
 Moreover, the imbalance offers an additional tunable parameter, providing more stringent tests for theoretical models.

 \bmhead{Supplementary information}

 No supplementary files.

 \bmhead{Acknowledgments}